 Each Squarespace Template is made up of a series of predefined folders and files structured very similarly to a static website.
-This section will help you understand the purpose of each file and how they are organized.
+This section will explain the purpose of each file and how they are organized into folders.

 Languages and Filetypes

 Template File Structure

-Squarespace templates are organized using the following folder (or directory) structure at the root of your site:
+Squarespace template files are organized using the following folder (or directory) structure at the root of your site:

 - assets design assets — example: images, fonts and icons